satyagraha/searcher/README.md

 ## Configuration
 The application is configured via the file `searcher.yaml` which is a simple [YAML](https://en.wikipedia.org/wiki/YAML) file.
 It is organized into sections by operating system, and entries can be customized for user preferences as described therein.
+On startup, the program searches first for this file in the user's home directory, then in the programs's own directory, and just uses the first one it finds.

 ## Development
 Note the UI is defined in `searcher.xrc` which is edited with the visual UI tool [XRCEd](https://wiki.wxpython.org/XRCed)